gordonpn/conventions-guide/conventions.md

 4. When develop has enough features, a release branch is forked from develop.
     - Only bug fixes and documentation may be merged into release branches.
     - Release branches have the `release` token, e.g. `release/0.1.0` is a good release branch name.
-    - When it is ready, the release branch is merged into master with a version tag and also into develop.
+    - When it is ready, the release branch is pushed with a tag name, such as `v1.2.3` where `1.2.3` follows [semantic versioning guidelines](https://semver.org/).
+    - The release branch is merged into master and into develop.

 5. Hotfix branches are used when there is an application-breaking bug in production (master).
     - The hotfix branch is forked from master, the fix is implemented and merged back into master as well as develop and current release branch if there is one.
     - Update the version tag of master.

+### 1.1.2.
+Git Feature Branch Workflow

+A simpler workflow is also often used, you can find more details on [Atlassian Git Tutorials](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)

 ## 1.2.
 Conventional Commits